Cell divisions imprint long lasting elastic strain fields in epithelial tissues: Methods

 \subsection{Tissue strain field measurement}

 Strain field consists of isotropic strain $U_{kk}(\mathbf{r}, t)/2$ and shear strain $\tilde{U}_{ij}(\mathbf{r}, t)$.
-To measure the strain field in the tissue we calculate the change in cell shape and size as described in \cite{Merkel2017,Duclut2021} at each timepoint.
-Since there are no cell rearrangements and divisions we estimate the accumulated tissue shear strain field in a cell from the difference between the cell shape tensors
+To determine the strain field from the changes of cell shape and area, we use the method based on the cell triangulation \cite{Etournay2015, Merkel2017, Duclut2021} in which the co-rotational change of the cell elongation tensor $Q_{ij}$ corresponds to the tissue shear rate, and changes in the logarithm of cell area to the isotropic strain rate.
+Here, we approximate the accumulated tissue strain by the change in cell elongation tensor and in the logarithm of cell area for pure shear and isotropic components, respectively.
+To define the cell elongation tensor $Q_{ij}$, we choose the sub-cellular triangulation of the tissue obtained by connecting two adjacent vertices to the geometric center of cells, as described in \cite{Duclut2021}.
+We estimate the accumulated tissue shear strain field in a cell from the difference between the cell shape tensors

-The only approximation is that we neglect to account for change in cell elongation due to local rotations.
-We determined the exact cell shear tensor at several timepoints and we found that the difference from our approximation are small.
+The only approximation is that we neglect to account for changes in cell elongation due to local rotations.
+We determined the exact cell shear tensor at several timepoints, and we found that the differences from our approximation are small.
 Therefore, we use the approximate expression for simplicity.
-We estimate the isotropic strain field in a cell from the change in cell area $a$
+The isotropic strain field in a cell is defined as the accumulated relative area change rate \cite{Etournay2015,Merkel2017}, which we measure relative to the initial cell state as